35percent/11tystarter/src/posts/lendlease-row-back-on-elephant-park-health-hub-commitments.md

-Jed Holland of the Southwark Law Centre, who advised the COH1 objectors at the public inquiry, says *‘ Any figures would involve very subjective estimates.
-The Council would have the ability to review the figures, but will likely lack the resources and access to data needed to properly scrutinise them’.*

 Finally, the Council’s anxiety to reach agreement with Lendlease undermines the public benefits that the s106 is supposed to secure, if it means a smaller health hub on a shorter lease.
 Not for the first time, it appears Southwark is bending to Lendlease’s will; they allowed Lendlease to squeeze more homes into a smaller space on Elephant Park and then agreed in principle to an office block on H1, only rejecting it on size grounds.
 This all adds up to the lesson that developers always put their own interests first, a lesson Southwark should have learned by now.